Community Volunteer Opportunities

 SENIOR LIVING CENTERS - COFFEE WITH VETERANS

-We visit our senior Veterans for coffee, snacks, and conversation for about one hour, at four locations:
+We visit our senior Veterans for coffee, snacks, and conversation for about one hour, at these locations:

 Brookdale Plaza, 1700 Robin Lane, Lisle, 10:00 A.M., each second Saturday of the month.